ismet55555/Logging-For-MATLAB/README.md

 * Logging accross multiple files
 * and more ...

-Logger was inspired by phython's `logging` module.
+Logger was inspired by phython's `logging` package.

 ### Very Basically ...